Search

 • Not Always Harmful: Emotions can highlight what matters and add depth to our decisions.

 • Gentle Realism: No one makes decisions in a purely rational vacuum.
-The goal is not to remove emotion but to work alongside it with awareness and balance.
+The aim is not to remove emotion but to work alongside it with awareness and balance.

 Cartoon of David the Psychologist, a bald man wearing a colourful paisley shirt and glasses, seated calmly in his consulting room at Hennessy Clinical Psychology Varsity Lakes.
 A framed sign behind him reads “In person or via telehealth,” representing accessible psychological support and balanced decision-making.